 Why focus on team culture in your practice?

 Your practice's culture may be more impactful than individual strategies and policies you adopt.
 In fact, it has been said that “culture eats strategy for lunch.”3 You can change your culture to be one that will flourish in the current rapidly changing health care environment.
 Furthermore, there is a feedback loop—if your practice's team culture is healthy, it will influence the success of your practice's operations.

 What drives successful team culture in health care?

-They engage patients in a meaningful way.
+Methods to engage patients in meaningful ways

 Every idea matters.
 Don't criticize the ideas of others.
 Don't discuss the viability of the ideas while brainstorming.